Frequently-asked questions about Concord Terrazzo Company and terrazzo flooring.

 Terrazzo is most known for use as a flooring material yet there are tons of applications for terrazzo.
 Terrazzo can be made into stair treads, stair risers, base, countertops, tabletops, benches and more.
 Epoxy terrazzo can be poured in place or created via a precast method, which is manufactured on an offsite location and later transported to the project site for installation.

-Terrazzo can be created in precast form, which is a block or slab that can custom cut to form products such as tile, stairs, walls, countertops, and base.
+Terrazzo can be created in precast form, which is a block or slab that can custom cut to form products such as stairs, walls, countertops, cove base, and flat base.
 Precast terrazzo is manufactured in a controlled environment and then shipped to a construction site for easy installation.

-Concord Terrazzo Company’s designs and develops its precast from epoxy terrazzo using TERRAZZCO Brand aggregates and Groutless EZPour Epoxy 158.
+Concord Terrazzo Company designs and develops its precast from epoxy terrazzo using TERRAZZCO Brand aggregates and Groutless EZPour Epoxy 158.

 When grind and polished, epoxy terrazzo offers a seamless finish that is suitable for many buildings.
 With no grout lines, this eliminates the growth of bacteria, mold and mildew.
 Epoxy terrazzo also offers a wide color pallet and aggregate selection to create a remarkable design.
 Also overtime terrazzo is quite easy to clean and easy to maintain.
 Terrazzo is also durable and requires little to no replacement during its entire lifecycle.